 - Performance reviews can and should be done in near-real-time, whenever someone observes an issue.

 - Compensation reviews can and should occur on their own whenever appropriate.

-- Your people can then focus their time and energy on a professional development program dedicated to helping your people achieve their full potential within your agency instead of on a flawed traditional performance review process.
+- Your people can then focus their energy on the professional development piece.
+Dedicating the time to helping your people achieve their full potential within your agency.

 If we look at Maslow’s Hierarchy of Needs applied to the work environment, this approach aligns with the top of the pyramid and can significantly increase employee engagement and growth.